 Bhutan has stepped onto the international stage as the first country to become carbon negative.
-Bhutan is a small land-locked country in the Himalayas situated between India and China, with a population of approximately 790,000 people, and a bold promise to remain carbon neutral for all time.
+Bhutan is a small land-locked country in the Himalayas situated between India and China, with a population of approximately 820,000 people and a bold promise to remain carbon neutral for all time.
 Bhutan is not only carbon neutral, but carbon negative.

 ‘Carbon negative’ is a neat phrase, but an even more extraordinary feat.

-Effectively, it means the carbon emissions the country produces are not only offset, but are now in the negative due to the generation and exportation of renewable energy.
+Effectively, it means the greenhouse gas pollution the country produces is not only offset by its extensive forests, but also in the negative due to the generation and export of renewable energy.

-Recent figures show that Bhutan generates only 2.2 million tonnes of carbon dioxide (CO2), but the forest sequesters more than three times that amount.
-This means they are a net carbon sink for more than four million tonnes of CO2 each year.
-Additionally, Bhutan exports most of the renewable electricity generated by their fast-flowing rivers, which offsets about six million tonnes of CO2.
+Figures show that Bhutan generates only 1.1 million tonnes of carbon dioxide (CO2), but the forest sequesters far more CO2 than this.
+This means they are a net carbon sink for millions of tonnes of CO2 each year.
+Additionally, Bhutan exports most of the renewable electricity generated by its fast-flowing rivers to India, driving the country into carbon negative status.
 At this rate, by 2020, Bhutan will be exporting enough electricity to offset 17 million tonnes of CO2 annually.

 It is important to recognise that Bhutan is a small, non-industrialised nation and their environmental method would undoubtedly see challenges at a larger scale.

-Moreover, Bhutan is situated at number 132 on the Human Development Index, whilst Australia is at number 2.
-This demonstrates the fact that comparison between the two countries can be problematic.
-However, these considerations do not reduce the huge effort and achievement Bhutan has made to ensure environmental sustainability is at the forefront of their balanced political agenda.
-The Prime Minister of Bhutan Tshering Tobgay assured in a recent TED talk that by working as a global community in partnership, becoming a carbon neutral country is certainly attainable.
+Moreover, Bhutan is situated at number 134 on the Human Development Index, whilst Australia is at number 6.
+Directly comparing these two countries countries can be problematic.
+However, Bhutan’s achievement does demonstrate what can be achieved when environmental sustainability is at the forefront of the political agenda.
+The Prime Minister of Bhutan Tshering Tobgay explained in a TED talk that by working as a global community in partnership, becoming a carbon neutral country is ultimately attainable for many countries.

 A more holistic view of development